Construction Impacts

 Middle/Miller/Summer Street Intersection Signals

-Construction has started with site conduit and sidewalk work expected to be completed by mid-October.
-Installation of the traffic signal equipment is estimated for December 2025 and will be dependent on the equipment manufacturer’s schedule.
+Week of November 3: Site conduit and sidewalk brick work continues.
+Installation of the signals is estimated for December 2025 and is dependent on the equipment manufacturer’s schedule.
 Electric Light is the contractor.
 For more information, visit the project page.
 Please note that the pedestrian crossing lights are not functional at this time.
 Their replacement is part of the bigger project.
 As a reminder to pedestrians, at a crossing where there are no pedestrian signals, pedestrians must obey the red, yellow, or green signal lights, crossing when traffic in their intended path is stopped.
 Driver must yield to pedestrians at all times.

 Hanover Garage